vidyagames998/vidyagames998.github.io/totk/gear.md

 With that said the Zora Spear is one of the absolute best early/late game weapons.
 You can get it very early on by freeing the guy next to the upland zorana tower.
 It only has a damage of 6, but don't let that deceive you.
 It has a durability of 40 which is pretty high compared to most weapons.
 You can fuse it with a rare stone talus heart +33 which you can easily get with the gerudo spear (20 durability) and a dragon horn/diamond, making it a +39 weapon.
 If make yourself wet the damage doubles to 78.
 Taking into account your gear it'll do a rapid `(6+33)*2*.75*1.5 = 87.75` damage with good durability.
 You can make it even stronger by destroying it and getting the undecayed version.
 After destroying the zora spear by swinging till it breaks, dive in the depths near upland zorana and get the undecayed version from the floating ghost statue, this can be save farmed if you destroyed other weapons, giving you a 12 spear.
 This can be made +10 stronger by save farming ocotorocks, which also doubles with wetness so its really +20.
 It can be upgraded yet again to increase durability with three diamonds and five flint by talking to the guy in Zora town to convert the spear into a Lightscale Trident with 22 strength and 70 durability.
 Octorocks cannot be save farmed again to give +10 damage as it is now a legendary weapon, but it still can be repaired when attached to other non legendary weapons.
 This gives you a `(22+33)*2*.75*1.5 = 123.75` on a high damage per second weapon with great durability and no octorock farming.

 The amount of work you will need to put in to get a better weapon is considerable.
 You will need to get an undecayed royal guards claymore, unlock the radiant armor set, unlock the upgrades, and farm lynels.
 Doing so significantly progresses the in game experience making the game much harder.
 In general the more strong enemies you kill the harder the game gets.
 This will likely take around 8 hours of time, but can yield a much stronger weapon which is really only good for taking out lynels in a couple hits.

+## Crushing rocks
+Directly west of Eldin Canyon skyview tower is a chest with a cobbler crusher in it.
+Most rocks will break with 1 hit from it.
+It's durability is not the best, but fusing a rock adds durability and does 1.5x the damage to battle taluses.
+You can also get an undecayed version after breaking it for higher durability and stats.
+Fusing a rare stone battle talus heart adds higher damage and durability.
+The sword has a slow damage per second compared to spears but also has a 1.05 multiplyer vs .75, to help get around this difference you can do spinning charged attacks.
+In goron city you can upgrade this to a Boulder Breaker with three diamonds to get a 38 base attack.
+So with a Boulder Breaker fused with rare stone battle talus heart with attack up armor against a battle talus you can do `38+32*1.5*1.5=157.5` which makes for a good alternative to spending spear durability to farm the taluses.

+Gold rocks provide diamond, ruby, sapphire, and topaz.
+Which can sell for high value or make the game very easy when fused to 3x bows.

+Luminous rocks are needed for radiant armor upgrades

+Bombs also destroy rocks

 ## Cooking